PureClarity/nuget-pureclarity/docs/managers/feed-manager.md

 The overloads taking an `int region` are deprecated.
 All PureClarity traffic is served by a single set of endpoints, so the region value was ignored; they still work but produce a compiler warning.

 Publishing a feed uploads it over SFTP, and the SFTP server's host key is verified before any credentials or data are sent.
-The expected SHA256 fingerprints ship with the SDK per region. `sftpHostKeyFingerprints` overrides those built-in values, which lets you keep publishing if PureClarity rotates a host key before you can upgrade the package.
+The expected SHA256 fingerprint ships with the SDK. `sftpHostKeyFingerprints` overrides that built-in value, which lets you keep publishing if PureClarity rotates the host key before you can upgrade the package.
 Supply more than one fingerprint to accept either side of a rotation.
 Fingerprints may be given with or without the `SHA256:` prefix.

-Publishing throws if no fingerprint is available for the region, rather than trusting whatever key the server presents.
+If the host key cannot be verified, the upload is abandoned before any credentials are sent.
+The publish methods do not throw for this, or for any other publishing failure: they report it on the returned result.
+Check `Success` and `Error` on the result rather than relying on exception handling, otherwise failures will pass unnoticed.

 ## Adding and Removing Items